piffpaffpuff/woocommerce-delivery-notes/readme.txt

 == Upgrade Notice ==

+= 3.0.6 =

+Thanks everybody to help fixing the SSL issue.
+Please report to the support forums if you still have SSL problems after the update.

 = 3.0.3 =

 * This update works only with WooCommerce 2.1 (or later) and Wordpress 3.8 (or later).
 Install it only if your system meets the requirements.